resheku/my-awesome/README.md

 - [crazy-canux/awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 It also leverages the crowd power to generate a global CTI database to protect the user network.
+- [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [cue-lang/cue](https://github.com/cue-lang/cue) - The new home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API
 - [denisbrodbeck/machineid](https://github.com/denisbrodbeck/machineid) - Get the unique machine id of any host (without admin privileges)
 - [dexidp/dex](https://github.com/dexidp/dex) - OpenID Connect (OIDC) identity and OAuth 2.0 provider with pluggable connectors
 - [direnv/direnv](https://github.com/direnv/direnv) - unclutter your .profile
+- [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀
 - [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim) - DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [docker/app](https://github.com/docker/app) - Make your Docker Compose applications reusable, and share them on Docker Hub
 - [dstotijn/hetty](https://github.com/dstotijn/hetty) - An HTTP toolkit for security research.